 Putin's ceasefire: peace game or fatal deception?

-Ukraine, Land - On April 28, 2025, the geopolitical situation in Ukraine is once again shaped by the announcement of a preliminary armistice in the context of the continued war between Russia and Ukraine.
-Donald Trump put Putin under pressure with a deal proposal for a ceasefire that should be implemented within two weeks.
-In response, the Kremlin announced a three -day ceasefire, which should only apply in two weeks.
-Security analysts express themselves skeptically about the proposal and consider it a "cheap attempt at manipulation", as OE24 reports.
+On April 28, 2025, the geopolitical situation in Ukraine will once again be shaped by the announcement of a temporary ceasefire in the context of the ongoing war between Russia and Ukraine.
+Donald Trump pressured Putin with a proposed ceasefire deal that would be implemented within two weeks.
+In response, the Kremlin announced a three-day ceasefire, which, however, will not take effect for another two weeks.
+Security analysts have expressed skepticism about the proposal, viewing it as a “cheap attempt at manipulation.” oe24 reported.

-Ukraine has agreed to accept an unconditional ceasefire.
-Nevertheless, the Kremlin remains focused on military actions.
-Nico Lange, a security expert, reports that Putin rejected the ceasefire proposal and instead adheres to military operations.
-On May 9, the symbolic "Day of Victory", special military performances in Moscow are expected.
+Ukraine has agreed to accept an unconditional ceasefire for 50 days.
+Nevertheless, the Kremlin remains focused on military action.
+Nico Lange, a security expert, reports that Putin has rejected the ceasefire proposal and is instead sticking to military operations.
+Special military performances are expected in Moscow on May 9, the symbolic “Victory Day”.

-With a view to the memorial days in connection with the Second World War, Putin has announced a multi -day ceasefire, which should apply from daybreak from May 8th to the day of the day of May 11th.
-During this time, according to the Kremlin, all fighting should rest.
-Putin cited "humanitarian considerations" as the reason for this step.
-Russia expects Ukraine to follow this example.
-In the event of a violation of the agreed fire break, however, there is a “appropriate and effective answer” on the part of Moscow, such as ZDF
+With a view to the commemoration days related to the Second World War, Putin has announced a ceasefire lasting several days, which will apply from dawn on May 8th to dawn on May 11th.
+During this time, according to the Kremlin, all hostilities should cease.
+Putin cited “humanitarian considerations” as the reason for this step.
+Russia expects Ukraine to follow suit.
+However, if the agreed ceasefire is violated, there is a risk of an “appropriate and effective response” from Moscow ZDF highlights.

-The Ukrainian government is ready to support a permanent ceasefire, which should last at least 30 days, said Foreign Minister Andrij Sybiha.
-The Ukrainian ambassador Oleksii Makeiev demands increased efforts to strengthen defense ability from Europe.
-Federal Defense Minister Boris Pistorius commemorates Putin's repeated announcements and points out that attacks and civil infrastructure do not accept any attacks and civil infrastructure despite alleged peace talks.
+The Ukrainian government is ready to support a permanent ceasefire, but it should last at least 30 days, according to Foreign Minister Andriy Sybiha.
+Ukrainian Ambassador Oleksii Makeiev calls on Europe to step up its efforts to strengthen defense capabilities.
+Federal Defense Minister Boris Pistorius recalls Putin's repeated announcements and points out that attacks on cities and civilian infrastructure have not decreased despite alleged peace talks.

 Putin's conditions for peace

-In addition, Wladimir Putin has formulated conditions for permanent peace.
-Accordingly, Ukraine would have to give up their NATO accession plans and could not have nuclear weapons.
-Ukraine's military capacities should be limited and the protection of the interests of the Russian -speaking population in Ukraine must be guaranteed.
-In his demand for ceasefire, Russia also requires the cancellation of all western sanctions.
-Ukraine, on the other hand, calls for the withdrawal of all Russian troops and continues to pursue a NATO accession, which is considered crucial for national security, as in another report by ZDF is.
+In addition, Vladimir Putin has formulated conditions for a lasting peace.
+Accordingly, Ukraine would have to abandon its plans to join NATO and would not be able to possess nuclear weapons.
+Ukraine's military capabilities should be limited and the interests of the Russian-speaking population in Ukraine must be protected.
+In its call for a ceasefire, Russia is also demanding the lifting of all Western sanctions.
+Ukraine, on the other hand, is calling for the withdrawal of all Russian troops and continues to pursue NATO membership, which Kiev sees as crucial for national security, according to another report by ZDF is explained.

-A peace conference in Switzerland is planned for the near future in which Ukraine and other countries will take part in the future while Russia was not invited.
-This conference is based on a peace plan of President Wolodymyr Selenskyj from 2022 and is seen as a symbolic attempt to mobilize international support.
+A peace conference in Switzerland is planned for the near future, in which Ukraine and other states will take part, while Russia has not been invited.
+This conference is based on a 2022 peace plan by President Volodymyr Zelensky and is seen as a symbolic attempt by Kiev to mobilize international support.